 She typically kicks at every game, but she hasn’t played much since she has been injured.

 “I’ve been hurt for like two weeks now.
-So, I haven’t been able to kick; the last JV game we had, I was not able to kick at all, but as long as we do score, I pretty much kick everything,” she said.
+So, I haven’t been able to kick; the last JV game we had, I was not able to kick at all, but as long as we do score, I pretty much kick every game,” she said.